 11. Pelga Falls: A place to relax and be refreshed

-12. Imil-Chang Falls: A journey into the heart of Meghalaya
+12. Imil-Chang Falls: A Journey into the Coronary Heart of Meghalaya

-14. Tyrshi Falls: Where Nature Unveils Her Secrets
+14. Tyrshi Falls: in which Nature Unveils Her Secrets

 15. Kynrem Falls: The Breathtaking Waterfall of Meghalaya